web-graphiz/videographer/README.md

 # 🎬 Modern Videographer Landing Page

 A stunning, modern landing page for videographers featuring a bold **yellow and black** color scheme.
 Built with pure HTML, CSS, and JavaScript for optimal performance and beautiful aesthetics.
+Perfect for showcasing video production services including editing, motion graphics, audio production, and brand strategy.

 ## ✨ Features